 When that happens, this is where fertilisers are needed to keep the soil rich with nutrients to keep your houseplants healthy and happy.

-Using fertilisers once a month is enough when your houseplants are flowering and growing.
+Using fertilisers once a month is enough when your indoor plants in Singapore are flowering and growing.
 During wet seasons, when houseplants are dormant, there’s no need to use fertilisers.

 It’s recommended to carefully wipe your plant’s leaves with a moist paper towel at least once a week.

-It’s equally important to trim back overgrown stems and cut off dead leaves regularly to help your houseplants grow to their fullest potential and maintain their fresh and healthy appearance.
+It’s equally important to trim back overgrown stems and cut off dead leaves regularly to help your indoor plants grow to their fullest potential and maintain their fresh and healthy appearance.

 Once your houseplants have started growing successfully, they will eventually need a larger pot to encourage further growth.
 We recommend a size larger than their current container, but not too large.